Akshay-Hegde/capp-cache/README.md

 <script src="bundle.js"/>
 </html>
 ```
-When the page loads, the library will add your resources to the DOM, according to the manifest.
+When the page loads, the library will add your resources to the DOM, according to the resources list.
 The supported properties for each resource entry are:

 Property | description | Type | default